GEMV Tutorial 0: Basic CSL Syntax

 Note

 The CSL language is not 100% compatible with Zig, and its compiler does not share any code with the Zig compiler.
-Any bug reports or other feedback on CSL should be directed to Cerebras, and not to the maintainers of Zig or to Zig community forums.
+Some of the CSL documentation is derived from the Zig documentation.
+Any bug reports or other feedback on CSL, including its documentation, should be directed to Cerebras, and not to the maintainers of Zig or to Zig community forums.

 Types